Extracting Properties of Dark Dense Environments around Black Holes from Gravitational Waves: Detectability of dark dense environment in GWs

 We also present the detectable parameter regions for different boson masses $\mu$ and GW frequencies $f$, with a fixed BH mass, in Fig.~\ref{fig:211muf}.
 In the top panel, the primary BH mass is set to $M = 30\,M_{\odot}$, while in the bottom panel it is $M = 1000\,M_{\odot}$.
 The shaded region on the right corresponds to $\alpha > 0.3$, where the analytical expression for the superradiant rate becomes invalid, as discussed in Sec.~\ref{Sec.SuperradiantBackground}.
 The purple shaded regions on the left of each plot indicate the non-excluded boson mass ranges reported in Ref.~\cite{Stott:2020gjj}.
 The exclusion arises from BH spin observations, since the superradiant instability extracts angular momentum from the BH, thereby preventing the existence of highly spinning BHs in the Regge plane.
 Consequently, the observation of high-spin BHs implies that the superradiant instability has not occurred, meaning that bosons within the corresponding mass range do not exist.
 As a result, for $M= 30\,M_{\odot}$, most of the parameter space is ruled out by this constraint, whereas for $M = 1000\,M_{\odot}$, the situation is significantly relaxed, leaving a much larger viable parameter region.

 Another point to be clarified is that, although we present the results for $q = 1$ in all cases, several subtleties arise in the equal-mass binary system.
 For instance, the DF may become strong enough to disrupt or scatter the cloud.
 Also, the cloud can hardly survive the influence of the binary companion, as it may undergo either resonant transitions or off-resonant couplings to states that are rapidly absorbed by the BH.
+These backreaction of the binary on cloud would decrease the amplitude of $D$ and modify the $D-f$ relation.
 In addition, a large $M_\ast$ results in a larger $\xi$, which is more likely to exceed unity.
-This would violate the condition $\xi \ll 1$, thereby breaking the validity of Eq.~\eqref{Eq.ULBCLambda} that we have used throughout this work.
+This would violate the condition $\xi \ll 1$, thereby breaking the validity of Eq.~\eqref{Eq.ULBCLambda} that we have used throughout this work and changing the shape of $D-f$ diagram.